egytech-fyi/website-v2/app/content/2024/report.md

 ### Location

-As expected, 74% of participants working in companies located in Cairo!.
+As expected, 74% of participants are working in companies located in Cairo!

 <ContentChartPie
   :labels='[